Ardillo/DM-3212-badusb/README.md

 * `.arduino15/packages/arduino/hardware/avr/1.8.6/boards.txt`
 * `.arduino15/packages/wifiduck/hardware/avr/1.8.5/boards.txt`

-I only focussed on the 'Arduino Leonardo' configuration and added the following line:
+I only focussed on the 'Arduino Leonardo' configuration and added the following line in the *boards.txt* of the SpaceHuhn package:
 ```
 leonardo.upload.tool.default=avrdude
 ```
-The installed bootloader on the DM-3212 seemed to work just fine, if by anycase this needs reburning, we probably need a boards.txt adjustment as well, take a look at [Documentation.md](DOCUMENTATION.md)
+The installed bootloader on the DM-3212 seemed to work just fine, if by anycase this needs reburning, we probably need a *boards.txt* adjustment as well, take a look at [Documentation.md](DOCUMENTATION.md)

 # firmware ESP8266